icosahedron/genesysdice/README.md

 /gen A2 C1 D3 S1 # Descending the spider webs with archers shooting at you and spiders bearing down
 ```

+*Better PRNG* - use a better random number generator than the one built into Python.
+PCG perhaps?

 ## Credits

 This is largely based on the script at [Anydice](http://anydice.com/program/dd67) that implements the faces.
 Author unknown.